wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 | :--- | :--- | :--- |
 | `$XDG_DATA_HOME/waves-custom-<character>*` or `$HOME/.local/share/waves-custom-<character>*` | `$HOME/Library/Application Support/waves-custom-<character>*` | `%LOCALAPPDATA%/waves-custom-<character>*` |

+Paste the content generated in [Step 4](#step-4) in configuration file.
+Instead of pasting manually, you can write `include "genesis.conf"`, where the `genesis.conf` is a filename from the Step 4.

+Set `waves.wallet` parameters.
+Use `Seed` (`Seed text` in base58) value generated with genesis generator tool in [Step 4](#step-4) as the value of `waves.wallet.seed` parameter.

+In `waves.network` section set `port`, `known-peers` (list the [nodes of your custom network](#add-nodes-to-your-network)), `node-name` and `declared-address` parameters.

+To enable REST API for your node set `enable`, `port` and `api-key-hash` (can be created [here](https://nodes.wavesnodes.com/api-docs/index.html#/utils/hashSecure_1)) parameters in `waves.rest-api` section.

 The `waves.blockchain.custom.functionality` section allows to set the timestamps of activation of different blockchain validations.
 In this section developers can add new parameters, which are not present in the standard node configuration.
 You can enable/disable features on your node by modifying the `pre-activated-features` parameter.
 The supported features are listed in [Features](/en/waves-node/features/) article.

-Paste the content generated in [Step 4](#step-4) in `waves.blockchain.custom.genesis` section of configuration file.
-Instead of pasting the section manually, you can write `include "genesis.conf"`, where the `genesis.conf` is a filename from the Step 4.

-The `waves.blockchain.custom.address-scheme-character` parameter value must be the same as the `network-type` value in [Step 3](#step-3).

-Set `waves.wallet` parameters.
-Use `Seed` (`Seed text` in base58) value generated with genesis generator tool in [Step 4](#step-4) as the value of `waves.wallet.seed` parameter.

-In `waves.network` section set `port`, `known-peers` (list the [nodes of your custom network](#add-nodes-to-your-network)), `node-name` and `declared-address` parameters.

-To enable REST API for your node set `enable`, `port` and `api-key-hash` (can be created [here](https://nodes.wavesnodes.com/api-docs/index.html#/utils/hashSecure_1)) parameters in `waves.rest-api` section.

 ### Step 6